redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 The rest of the widgets do not interact directly with a single module, but rather focus on providing context to the visualization in general.

-- **Infrastructure**: Used to show the configuration and status of machines and associated network infrastructure, providing a diagnostic view of the platform itself.
 - **Mitre**: Summarizes triggered rules according to their relationship with MITRE terminology (tactics, techniques, and procedures).
 - **Shapes**: Completes the structure of dashboards with uncategorized elements, such as shapes, images, text, or URLs.
 - **Combination**: Allows visualization of data from other modules when the specific widget is not defined in the rest of the modules.